 Downstream of the termination shock, we assume that the magnetic field is only compressed by the standard factor $\sqrt{(2R^2+1)/3}$, that for a strong shock (compression factor $R=4$) becomes $\sqrt{11}$.
 In this case $D_{2}\approx 0.55 D_{1}$.
 Clearly the downstream diffusion coefficient can be smaller than this estimate suggests, if other processes (such as the Richtmyer-Meshkov instability) lead to enhanced turbulence behind the shock \cite[see, e.g.][]{Giacalone:2007p962}.
 We will discuss some implications of this scenario below.
 Finally we point out that in the downstream region the spatial dependence of the diffusion coefficient is very poorly constrained.
 Although here we assume for simplicity that the turbulence level stays constant in the whole downstream region, it is possible that damping effects may considerably increase the diffusion coefficient far away from the shock, especially in the absence of fresh injection of turbulence.
 We will explore the implications of this scenario in future work, since it requires a number of model dependent assumptions.

 The functional form of the diffusion coefficient as in Equation~\eqref{eq:DKra} is expected to hold up to energies for which the Larmor radius equals the magnetic field coherence scale $L_c$.
-At larger energies the standard $D(E)\propto E^2$ appears, as can be found both analytically and using simulations of test particle transport in different types of synthetic turbulence \cite[ee, e.g.][and references therein]{Subedi2017,Dundovic2020}.
+At larger energies the standard scaling, $D(E)\propto E^2$, arises, as can be found both analytically and using simulations of test particle transport in different types of synthetic turbulence \cite[ee, e.g.][and references therein]{Subedi2017,Dundovic2020}.
 In the calculations discussed below we will use the diffusion coefficient in Equation~\eqref{eq:DKra} (with a transition to $\propto E^2$ at high energies).